 Can a Catholic believer accept Prophet Muhammad as the Spirit of Truth Jesus foretold in the Bible?

-These are three questions that come to mind after reading Dr. Considine’s new book, “The Humanity of Muhammad: A Christian View“.
+These are three questions that come to mind after reading Dr. Considine’s book, “The Humanity of Muhammad: A Christian View“.

 From Religious Pluralism to The Golden Rule